btnguyenPersonal/classnotesS2021/coms472/problemSet5.md

 ${2 \choose 2n} - (n - 1) = 2n^2 - 2n + 1$

-two 2-CNF clauses will always create at maximum another 2-CNF clause when they resolve, therefore there at maximum the algorithm will go through all $2n^2 - 2n + 1$ clauses, which is polynomial time.
+Two 2-CNF clauses will always create at maximum another 2-CNF clause when they resolve, therefore there at maximum the algorithm will go through all $2n^2 - 2n + 1$ clauses, which is polynomial time.

 4. Explain why your argument in c does not apply to 3-CNF.

-two 3-CNF clauses does not always create at maximum another 3-CNF clause, so the same logic does not apply
+Two 3-CNF clauses does not always create at maximum another 3-CNF clause, so the same logic does not apply

 ## 7.22 (4+4+4 = 12 pts)

 Prove each of the following assertions:

 1. Every pair of propositional clauses either has no resolvents, or all their resolvents are logically equivalent.

-Show that if one resolvent is true, all must be true
+Proof by Contradiction:

+Assume that a pair of propositional clause A∨B and ¬A∨C, where A, B, and C can be any literal, does not have all of their resolvents logically equivalent.

+A∨B is true

+¬A∨C is true

+¬A∨C is true by definition

+??? isn't there only one resolvent for each pair of propositional clauses?

 2. There is no clause that, when resolved with itself, yields (after factoring) the clause (¬P∨¬Q).

+The only clauses that can be resolved with themself must have at least one literal and the corresponding opposite literal in the same clause.

+¬A∨A∨...

+Therefore, resolving with themself will lead to a clause with the form: ¬A∨A∨... which is always true

 3. If a propositional clause C can be resolved with a copy of itself, it must be logically equivalent to True.

+The only clauses that can be resolved with themself must have at least one literal and the corresponding opposite literal in the same clause.

+¬A∨A∨...

+However, having a literal and the corresponding opposite literal in the same clause will always force it to be true

+¬A∨A is always true

 ## 7.23 (5+5+5 = 15 pts)
 Consider the following sentence: